Alanwe/aicalc/QUICKSTART.md

 ## ✅ What Works Now

-The project is a **native Windows App SDK (WinUI 3)** application with **Phase 5 complete** - featuring full UI polish, settings persistence, undo/redo, and formula syntax highlighting!
+The project is a **native Windows App SDK (WinUI 3)** application with **Phase 5 complete** and **Phase 6 in progress** - featuring AutoSave, CSV export/import, full UI polish, settings persistence, undo/redo, and formula syntax highlighting!

 ### Current Status:
 ```